ESG

 Gender diversity

 We have taken a number of steps in recent years to promote the retention of female talent, including improving maternity benefits and improving flexible working.
-The table below shows the gender diversity of our workforce at the year end, with there being a 24% increase in females holding Board, senior management or direct report positions in 2023.
+The table below shows the gender diversity of our workforce at the year end.
+With the proportion of females holding Board, senior management or direct report positions in 2024 being in line with 2023, we appreciate there is more to do to create a more diverse team within management positions.

 Board